 Limiting the period of arrears on the notice

-In Scotland a notice of underpayment must not show any pay reference period that ends more than 5 years before the date on which the notice is served.
+A notice of underpayment must not show any pay reference period that ends more than 6 years before the date on which the notice is served.

 Determining the end of the arrears